-The 12-credit program surveys the spectrum of education, health, and social services available to individuals with disabilities and their families, and examines the public and private networks of disability services from an interdisciplinary perspective.
-While the program addresses the needs of people with all types of disabilities, it emphasizes developmental disabilities across the lifespan.
+The 12-credit program examines the spectrum of education, employment, community living, and health policies impacting individuals with disabilities and their families, and surveys the public and private networks of disability services from an interdisciplinary perspective.
+While the program addresses the needs of people with all types of disabilities, it emphasizes intellectual and related developmental disabilities across the lifespan.

-The program will address topics in the field of developmental disabilities, including:
+The program addresses topics in the field of developmental disabilities, including:

 The program is divided into three components: